Povstalec/StargateJourney/survival/naquadah.md

 ## Obtaining Naquadah

 [Naquadah ore]({{ site.baseurl }}/blocks/functional_blocks/#naquadah-ore) can generate in the Nether, but mainly on Abydos.
-The ore is generated underground (as a standard ore) in Abydos desert biome and is more concentrated in the Abydos spires.
+The ore is generated underground (as a standard ore) in the Abydos desert biome or more concentrated amounts in the Abydos spires.

-Drops **raw Naquadah** and rarely **pure Naquadah**.
+It drops **raw Naquadah** and rarely **pure Naquadah**.
 This chance can be increased with **Fortune** enchantment.

 <details markdown="block">